phdata/streamliner/README.md

 Pipewrench uses [SchemaCrawler](https://www.schemacrawler.com/) to query database table metadata throught JDBC, then generates pipeline code from a series of templates that when executed can be used to ingest or transform data.

+## Installation

+You can find the latest version of pipewrench-scala here: https://repository.phdata.io/artifactory/list/binary/phdata/pipewrench/

+The artifact is a zip file containt an executable in `bin/pipewrench` and templates in `bin/templates`

 ## Config File

 Pipewrench works off the parameters in the ingest-configuration file.